sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 - This is not an issue with defects, but there are many enhancements possible for Sage and too few developers to implement all the good ideas.
-But it is useful to keep ideas in a central place because in the Google groups they tend to get lost once they drop off the first page.
+The trac server is useful for keeping ideas in a central place because in the Google groups they tend to get lost once they drop off the first page.

 - If you are a developer, be nice and try to solve a stale/old ticket every once in a while.